-There is no policy support in Council's recently adopted Rural Land Use Strategy and site is located in the most productive farming land in the Shire.
+There is no policy support for this proposal in Council's recently adopted Rural Land Use Strategy where the site is located in some of the most productive farming land in the Shire.
 The Rural Land Use Strategy aligns with State Government policy directives under Melbourne's Green Wedges and Agricultural Land Action Plan 2024 which seeks to protect agricultural land.

-The application is inconsistent with the objectives of the Farming Zone and is recommended for refusal.
+The application is inconsistent with the objectives of the Farming Zone, and it is recommended for refusal.